seananderson/csasdown/README.md

 # csasdown

-csasdown uses the bookdown R package to generate CSAS Research Documents (Res Docs) in PDF, Word, or HTML using R Markdown.
-Based on Chester Ismay's thesisdown package and Ben Marwick's huskydown package.
+csasdown is an R package that uses the bookdown package to generate CSAS Research Documents (Res Docs) in PDF, Word, or HTML using R Markdown.
+It is based on Chester Ismay's thesisdown package and Ben Marwick's huskydown package.

 ## Initial setup